lsst-dm/dmtn-184/index.rst

    :name: apdb-gcp-scaling-plot.png
    :target: _static/apdb-gcp-scaling-plot.png

-   Summary of the reading performance as a function of number of nodes.
+   Summary of reading performance as a function of number of nodes.
 Performance is given as a total read time at 100k visits, with three-node and six-node ``afw.Table`` cases extrapolated to 100k.
 Curves represent ideal ``1/N`` scaling behavior.

 Twelve-month Plateau
 --------------------

 As seen on all previous plots select time is growing linearly with the number of DiaSources and DiaForcedSources.
-Those two numbers are determined by the size of the history read from database which is 12 months.
+Those numbers are determined by the size of the history read from database which is set to 12 months.
 We expect the numbers to plateau after 12 months and reading time to stabilize with it.
-To demonstrate that we generated 450k of visits which corresponds approximately to 18 month of date. ``ap_proto`` generates 800 visits per night which translates into 288k visits for twelve 30-night "months".
+To demonstrate this we generated 450k of visits which corresponds approximately to 18 month of date. ``ap_proto`` generates 800 visits per night which translates into 288k visits for twelve 30-night "months".

 :numref:`apdb-gcp4-nb-time-select-real.png` shows select time behavior for the whole range of generated visits.
 It is clear that after 300k visits select time stabilizes at the level of 4.5 seconds per visit.
-There are fluctuation related to the size of time partitioning which is 30 days in this case.
-This plots shows select time which is averaged over large number of visits, there are of course significant visit-to-visit fluctuation.
-:numref:`apdb-gcp4-nb-time-scatter.png` shows scatter plot for select and insert time for individual visits without averaging, visit-to-visit fluctuation is clearly visible but it stays in reasonable range.
+The sawtooth-like fluctuations after 300k visits are related to the time partitioning scale which is 30 days in this case.
+This plot shows select time which is averaged over multiple of visits, there are of course significant visit-to-visit fluctuation. :numref:`apdb-gcp4-nb-time-scatter.png` shows scatter plot for select and insert times for individual visits without averaging, visit-to-visit fluctuations are clearly visible but they stay in reasonable range.

 .. figure:: /_static/apdb-gcp4-nb-time-select-real.png
    :name: apdb-gcp4-nb-time-select-real.png